Mountain West Conference: Divisions

 Beginning in 2013, the conference split into two divisions, named the "Mountain Division" and "West Division," of six teams each for football.
 The Mountain West also added a conference championship game, pitting the winners of the two divisions.
 This first championship game took place on December 7, 2013, at Bulldog Stadium in Fresno, California, the home stadium of Fresno State, the divisional winner with the higher BCS ranking.
-Each team plays five divisional games and three cross-divisional contests annually.
+Each team played five divisional games and three cross-divisional contests annually.

 The 2015 championship game featured the Air Force Academy Falcons against the San Diego State University Aztecs.
 The 2016 championship game featured the San Diego State University Aztecs against the University of Wyoming Cowboys.

 On May 20, 2022, the conference approved a new football schedule format, set to take effect in the 2023 season.
 Under this format, the conference will remove divisions, and instead play a 2–6 format, where each team plays 2 designated rivals every year along with six separate 6-team rotations that flip every other year, such that every team will have at least one home game and one away game against every other team in a three-year cycle (less than the standard length of a college player's career).
 The MW Championship will also no longer be determined by the winners of the two divisions; the two teams with the highest conference winning percentage will play instead.
 The designated rivals under this system are as follows:

 Prior to this, the division format was as follows: